i30817/raremagic4openmw/README.md

 # raremagic
-A python script inspired from omwllf metaprogramming to create two morrowind mods: learnable scrolls and no spells for sale
+A python script inspired from omwllf metaprogramming to create two morrowind mods: scribe scrolls and no spells for sale

 Currently it creates two omwaddons: no\_spells\_for\_sale and scribe\_scrolls.